FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 Please note:

 - It doesn't matter what prediction was made specifically.
-What matters is if the prediction was correct, wrong or if no prediction was made.
+What matters, is if the prediction was correct, wrong or if no prediction was made.
 In other words: The stones added or removed are determined by the result rolled, not by what was predicted.
 E.g., if a `Wunsch` is rolled, it doesn't matter if `Das Unvermeidliche`, `Einhorn` or `Dreifaltigkeit` were predicted, all three are wrong and the player must return 2 stones to the central stash.
 - If a player forgets to make a prediction or mentions the prediction too late and rolls the dice, this is dealt as a passive roll (no prediction).

 Remember to first take or give stones, then put your dice back from the dice tray.
 With this action your turn ends and it's the next players turn.